synapsecns/sanguine/packages/synapse-interface/components/Maintenance/README.md

 1. Merge branch in `master`
 2. Merge `master` branch into `fe-release` branch

+After Step 1 is completed, the [Github Pages](https://github.com/synapsecns/sanguine/deployments/github-pages) must finish building to take effect on the production webapp.

-Although Step 1 will already reflect changes in the webapp, Step 2 is required in the slim chance that the github API is down, so that the production webapp can use the local JSON files as a reliable backup data source.
+Although completing Step 1 will already reflect changes in the webapp, Step 2 is required in the slim chance that the github API is down, so that the production webapp can use the local JSON files as a reliable backup data source.

 ## Chain Pause

 You can pause the Bridge and Swap functionalities on specific chains using their chainIds.
 Pauses can be applied independently to Bridge or Swap functions, or to both simultaneously.

 For Bridge functionality, you can specify the origin and destination chainIds to pause.
+For Swap functionality, you can pause a chain either by including the specific chainId in either the origin or destination.
 You can set a start and end time for the pause, or leave it indefinite if the duration is uncertain.

 Additionally, you can control which components are displayed during the pause event.